Independence numbers of Johnson-type graphs: The case k <= 3

 \begin{proposition} For $n \geq 6$ we have

 \end{proposition}

-\begin{proof} The pair of vertices $v, w \in I$ is called \emph{tangled} if these vertices have the same support and differ exactly at two places.
-Define the weight $c_I(v, i, j)$ where $v\in I$ and $i,j\in v$ in the following way:
+\begin{proof} A pair of vertices $v, w \in I$ is called \emph{tangled} if these vertices have the same support and differ exactly at two places.
+Define the \emph{weight} $c_I(v, i, j)$, where $v\in I$ and $i,j\in v$, in the following way:

 Note that for a vertex $v$ sum of corresponding weights is at least 3.
 Let $d_{i,j}$ be the sum of weight of vertices containing places $i$ and $j$ and let us estimate an upper bound for $d_{i, j}$.
 Then there are three cases which depend on whether there are tangled vertices containing places $i, j$ and whether these vertices have antipodal signs on places $i, j$.